-Equity risk premium is the return on a stock in excess of the risk-free rate which must be earned by the stock to convince investors to take on the risk inherent in them.
+Equity risk premium (also called equity premium) is the return on a stock in excess of the risk-free rate which must be earned by the stock to convince investors to take on the risk inherent in it.

-Equity risk premium on an individual stock equals the product of equity risk premium on the market and the stock's beta coefficient.
+Equity risk premium on an individual stock equals the product of market equity risk premium and the stock's beta coefficient.

-= Beta Coefficient × (Return on the Stock Market − Risk-free Rate)
+= Beta Coefficient × (Market Return - Risk-Free Rate)

 During 2012, S&P 500 increased from 1,257.60 to 1,426.19.
 The relevant risk-free rate is the rate of return on 10-year US bonds, and it equals 1.8%.
 Find the equity risk premium on the market.
 Assume beta coefficient of Microsoft (NYSE: MSFT) is 1.1, calculate the individual equity premium of its stock.

 Rate of return on the stock market i.e. S&P 500 is 13.4% [=(1,426.19 − 1,257.6) ÷ 1,257.6].